dnsimple/dnsimple-support/content/articles/changing-email.md

     ![Enter email address](/files/account-change-email-2.png)

 1. If the update is successful, you'll be redirected to the **User Settings** page with a banner confirming the change.
 Your updated email address will be displayed under **User Settings**.
+Please check to make sure the updated address is correct.

 </div>